top of page

 Featuring a diverse array of topics, speakers, resources, and workshops.
 The event provides an opportunity for meaningful and enriching conversations to take place about when someone dies.

-$40 early bird
+$40

-$25 vets/students
+$25 veterans/students

-Listen to our interview on KGLT radio!
+Listen to the 2023 interview on KGLT radio!

 "We teach people in our culture how to drive and how to cook,